-Activity Details Zambia Livingstone City Council Livingstone District Office Kazungula District Council Kazungula District Office Lusaka Kaizen Consulting Office District Commissioners offices in Zimba, Kalomo and Choma District Council Offices in Zimba, Kalomo and Choma National Assembly Offices Zimba, Kalomo and Choma Chiefs Palaces (Sipatunyana, Simwatachela & Chikanta) Additional notification measures will include: Flyers and site notices for community meetings Telephonic follow up for meeting attendance.
-I&AP meetings The following I&AP engagements are proposed for feedback on the results of the EIA: • Information sharing meeting in Victoria Falls; Information sharing meeting in Livingstone; Community meeting for Chief Shana's villages; Community meeting for Chief Mvutu's villages; Community meeting for Chief Hwange's villages; Community meeting for Chief Musokotwane villages; Community meeting for Chief Mukuni villages; Community meeting for Chief Sipatunyana chiefdom; Community meeting for Chief Simwatchela chiefdom; Community meeting for Chief Chikanta chiefdom.
-Obtained comments from Comments, issues of concern and suggestions received from I&APs I&APs will be captured in the updated Comment and Response Report.
-Responses have been provided by EAP, Project engineers and ZRA.
-Preparation of the Final The Draft ESIA and ESMP will be modified on the basis of issues ESMP raised during the comments period.
-This will be submitted to the regulatory authorities to inform the environmental authorisation decision.
+Activity Details Chiefs Palaces (Sipatunyana, Simwatachela & Chikanta).
+Additional notification measures will include: Flyers and site notices for community meetings Telephonic follow up for meeting attendance.
+Disclosure meetings The following meetings are proposed for feedback on the findings of the ESIA: Zimbabwe • Public meeting/ open house meeting in Victoria Falls; Community meeting for Chief Shana's villages; Community meeting for Chief Mvutu's villages; and Community meeting for Chief Hwange's villages.
+Zambia Public meeting/ open house meeting in Livingstone; Community meeting for Chief Musokotwane chiefdom; Community meeting for Chief Mukuni chiefdom; Community meeting for Chief Sipatunyana chiefdom; Community meeting for Chief Simwatchela chiefdom; and Community meeting for Chief Chikanta chiefdom.
+Update Comments and Comments, issues of concern and comments received from Responses Report stakeholders will be captured in the updated Comment and Response Report.
+Responses will be provided by EAP, Project engineers and ZRA.
+Preparation of the Final The Draft ESIAs and ESMPs will be updated where applicable on ESIA and ESMP the basis of issues raised during the comments period.
+The final ESIAs and ESMPs will be submitted to the regulatory authorities to inform the environmental authorisation decision.

 Stakeholder engagement is a two way process.
-It is therefore important to ensure that there is a feedback mechanism to ensure stakeholders affected by or interested in the proposed Project can present their input (eg opinions, requests, suggestions and grievances) for consideration and, if required, seek redress.
+It is therefore important to ensure that there is a feedback mechanism to ensure stakeholders affected by or interested in the proposed Project can present their input (e.g. opinions, requests, suggestions and grievances) for consideration and, if required, seek redress.
 It should be noted that, even where not all feedback or grievances are deemed 'valid' or applicable to the context of the proposed Project, the feedback mechanism needs to function in a non-judgemental manner and record all feedback received.

-In the case of this proposed Project, there is a need for both a grievance and feedback mechanism.
-The grievance mechanism is the responsibility of the proposed Project, and should be designed to identify and manage issues across the entire Project lifecycle.
-A grievance mechanism has been developed and stakeholders were informed of it during the Scoping Phase engagement meetings.
-The grievance mechanism has been included as an annex to the Scoping Report (see Annex G).
+In the case of this proposed Project, there is a need for both a grievance redress and feedback mechanism.
+The grievance redress mechanism is the responsibility of the proposed Project, and should be designed to identify and manage issues across the entire Project lifecycle.
+A grievance redress mechanism has been developed and stakeholders were informed of it during the Scoping Phase engagement meetings.
+The grievance redress mechanism has been included as Annex E of the main ESIA.